iocanel/jbang-catalog/README.md

 ## generate-rest

-  Generate JAX-RS endpoints using ChatGPT.
+  Generate JAX-RS endpoints for existing JPA entities using ChatGPT.
-  Also inspired by Max Andersen's [explain](https://github.com/maxandersen/jbang-catalog/tree/master/explain).

 ### Enabling the extension